-The second part of the document (tasks 5-6) contains the analysis of results for the inclusion of EEA countries, and extension by electric chargers for the base case, business as usual case (BAU), and 100% case.
+The second part of the document (tasks 5-6) contains the analysis of results for the inclusion of Switzerland, Iceland, Liechtenstein and Norwaycountries, and extension by electric chargers for the base case, business as usual case (BAU), and 100% case.
 The quantitative results on flexibility value from smart enabled appliances give sufficient motivation to proceed with regulatory work on defining the policy recommendations to ensure the uptake of energy smart appliances in the years to come.